What is a Reader?

 In recent years there have been some questions around the role of a Reader, particularly in light of the changing context in which the Church of England finds itself, the growing number of people involved in ministry in diverse ways both inside and outside of the church and, in some cases, exercising authorised ministries such as occasional preaching, leading worship, and taking funerals.
 All these have traditionally been understood as being in the domain of Readers.

 We believe that all are called to ministry and that Readers exercise their calling as Lay Theologians within their local communities.
-Within this there are three areas of specific interest for Readers: to be encouraging enablers of mission; to be inspirational teachers of the faith; and to be skilled mentors or coaches of others.
-It is with this at the heart of our thinking that we have shaped the Reader Training Programme in 2019.
+Within this there are three areas of specific interest for Readers: to be encouraging enablers of mission; to be inspirational teachers of the faith; and to be influential leaders in church and society.
+It is with this at the heart of our thinking that we have reshaped the Reader Training Programme in 2019.

 From September 2019 a new teaching programme will be delivered to trainees, a copy of which can be found here.